RebecaApostu/covidsite/content/posts/2020-09-15-Timeline/index.md

 ![](images/screenshot-2020-08-14-at-13.38.26.png "Booking Origin Location")

 * Narrowing the search of official COVID-19 related news to two main aspects: ***travel restrictions*** and ***lockdown measures***.
-* Sampling official news sources with highest circulation.
+* Collecting relevant pieces of official news, from sources with highest circulation.

 The selected pieces of news were then set on a timeline, in chronological order.

 ![](images/screenshot-2020-08-22-at-22.41.43.png "News added to timeline")

 ### Adding cancellations data

 ### Integrating Airbnb's response